NiceThingsHaver/AnonMC/README.md

-Brings the idea of anonymous imageboards to Minecraft.
+Brings the idea of being anonymous to Minecraft multiplayer.
 Requires ProtocolLib as dependency.

 # Confirmed working versions :
 - Paper 1.18.2